softwaresalt/.salt/AzureDevOps/sprint-review.md

----
-layout: "page"
-title: "Azure DevOps Guidance: Sprint Reviews"
+# Azure DevOps Guidance: Sprint Reviews"
-categories: [Azure DevOps]
-tags: [azure, devops]
----

 ## What do we do in a sprint review/demo?